k-ujihara/opsin-dotnet/README.md

 # OPSIN - Open Parser for Systematic IUPAC Nomenclature compiled for .NET using IKVM

-This repo is to build [OPSIN - Open Parser for Systematic IUPAC Nomenclature](https://github.com/dan2097/opsin) for .NET Framework.
+This repo is to build [OPSIN - Open Parser for Systematic IUPAC Nomenclature](https://github.com/dan2097/opsin) for .NET Framework using IKVM.

 ## Procedure to Build `opsin-2.5.0-jar-with-dependencies.dll`